SylvJalb/puzzle-cheat/README.md

 ## How does it work technically?

 1. Remove the background from the piece(s) image.
-2. Feature extraction (Resnet18 pretrained)
+2. Extract features
-3. Feature Matching (FLANN)
+3. Match the piece features with the features of the puzzle image.